 Finally, the single-engine certificate can be viewed as a steppingstone to the multi-engine.
 Since multi-engine is more challenging, even if you intend to earn both, it may make sense to start with the single-engine first.

 Some schools like ATP Flight School have timelines in place to guide you from private pilot to single-engine pilot in three and half months and on to flight instructor with multi-engine add on in a total of just five and a half months.
-This helps to structure your training so you can earn all your certifications quickly and seamlessly.

-Each level of pilot certificate requires a prospective candidate to take and pass a written knowledge exam.
 A commercial test prep book will help you learn the materials and give you practice acing sample tests before you take the real deal.
-Get the written exam out of the way early so that you can move on to logging flight time.

 5. Polish your proficiency and log your required flight time